Search

 Image

-Best for transactional email delivery and businesses with large contact lists that send at moderate frequency.
+Best for transactional email delivery and businesses with large contact lists that send at moderate frequency

 Brevo (formerly Sendinblue) serves over 500,000 active users and built its reputation around transactional email delivery.
 The platform's SMTP relay service handles trigger-based and time-sensitive messages — password resets, purchase confirmations, shipping updates — that customers expect to receive instantly.